miguelgazela/ppro/README.md

 $ mkvirtualenv proteylysis
 ```

-5. Navigate to the project folder
+5. Navigate to the repo folder
 ```sh
 $ cd ppro
 ```